 Licenses for software or publications must be registered under the name of Abilene ISD.
-The name of end user may be noted on the requisition for routing purposes but the software remains property of the district.
+The name of end user may be noted on the requisition for routing purposes, but the software remains property of the district.

-All software purchases must be in compliance with the district's technology plan and approved by the chief technology officer prior to submitting requisition for purchase.
+All software purchases must follow the district's technology plan and approved by the chief technology officer prior to submitting requisition for purchase.